ChordPro/chordpro/docs/content/ChordPro-Reference-RelNotes.md

 * Allow array element addressing in --define.
 * Retain line numbers for backend diagnostics.
 * Experimental support for ABC.
-* Experimental support for MacOS.
+* Experimental support for macOS.
 * New icons.
 * Windows: Installer associates ChordPro with .cho files.
 * Linux: Support for desktop and app icons.